Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 * Sheet5 is empty.
 Same for Sheet6, still not finding the Macros.

-Using a python script called Oledump.py, we can extract the stream of data from the xls file, and we can search through the output to find the interesting references such as urldownloadtofile.
+Using a python script called `Oledump.py`, we can extract the stream of data from the xls file, and we can search through the output to find the interesting references such as `urldownloadtofile`.
 We also see a Microsoft Print to PDF string referenced.

 Also some 36 character stings referenced: `084F01FA-E634-4D77-83EE-074817C03581`